4. Social Inclusion

 National Social Inclusion Strategy

-Hungary does not have a youth-specific inclusion strategy, but most provisions of the new National Social Inclusion Strategy [(Magyar Nemzeti Társadalmi Felzárkózási Stratégia 2030) referred hereinafter to as NSIS 2030], adopted in 2021, concern young people.
-The main objectives of the previous inclusion strategy (between 2011-2020) are continued in the new strategy prepared in accordance with the EU law.
-The NSIS 2030 has established a long-term inclusion strategy that aims to change attitudes when it comes to
+Hungary does not have a youth-specific inclusion strategy, but most provisions of the National Social Inclusion Strategy (Magyar Nemzeti Társadalmi Felzárkózási Stratégia 2030, NSIS 2030), adopted in 2021, concern young people.
+The NSIS 2030 has established a long-term inclusion strategy that aims to change attitudes when it comes to poverty reduction and Roma policy.
+The NSIS 2030 has nine major areas of intervention.
+Among them, several are specifically related to the situation of young people such as youth affairs and public education.

 National Action Plan 2030 on the Child Guarantee